-Syria's Assad close to retaking Ghouta as some rebels quit
+Assad closer to Ghouta victory, as some rebels prepare to quit

 On Thursday the same Hezbollah media unit said the army and Ahrar al-Sham had started to exchange prisoners as the Harasta deal got under way.

-Reporting By Ellen Francis and Angus McDowall, editing by Angus MacSwan
+Reporting by Firas Makdesi and Kinda Makieh in Damascus; Ellen Francis and Angus McDowall, editing by Angus MacSwan/Tom Perry